griffinbran/Real-Estate-Statistical-Modeling/README.md

 ## Model Tuning & Assessment
 [Back to Top](#back_to_top)

+Various metrics, such as MSE, MAE, and adjusted R-Squared, are displayed for evaluation of four linear regression models.
+The "regression_metrics()" function streamlines the performance evaluation of each model included for comparison.

 <a id='production_model_and_insights'></a>

 ---
 ## Production Model & Insights
 [Back to Top](#back_to_top)

+Pave your driveway!
+There are many things to consider when selling your home, and yes size plays a role in the final Sale Price, but there are many things that can be done to improve the value of your home rgardless of size.
+Installing A/C, investing in quality insulation and heating improve the expected worth of homes in this dataset.
+Since the sample data were representative of the housing population in Ames at the time, property owners would have benefitted from  fixing them up before selling.

 <a id='recommendations_and_next_steps'></a>